GoogleCloudPlatform/appengine-ruby/README.md

 ## Google Cloud Console logger integration

-In order for your application logs to appear in the Google Cloud Console, they should be written in a specific format to a specific location.
+In order for your application logs to appear in the Google Cloud Console with the correct severities and other metadata, they should be written in a specific format to a specific location.
 The logger module in this gem provides tools to make that happen.

 If you are using Ruby on Rails, and you do not otherwise customize your Rails logger, then the provided Railtie will direct your logs to the Cloud